-(A retrospect on the legalization of cannabis in Canada, now two years ago.
-The stultifying and enervating effects of this drug may in some small part explain why Canadians have gone so sheepishly along with unilateral imposition of totalitarian protocols, which our forefathers would not have tolerated, nor even countenanced.
+(A retrospect on the legalization of cannabis in Canada, now six (!) years ago.
+The stultifying and enervating effects of this drug may in some small part explain why so many Canadians went so sheepishly along with unilateral imposition of totalitarian protocols a few years ago, which our forefathers would not have tolerated, nor even countenanced and why so many voted for such a Prime Minister as we have had for far too long.
 We are what we are, but we need not stay where we are – semper altius, dear reader!)

 Today is the memorial of Saint Ignatius of Antioch who, as far as I know, had no connection to the green weed; the early bishop and martyr on the contrary comes across as rather abstinent.
 As he wrote in his famous seven letters on his way to be torn apart by lions, his deepest desire was to ‘be ground like wheat for Christ’.
 Overall, he plant was unknown to the Romans and Greeks, being indigenous to central and south Asia from earliest recorded history.
 It is not mentioned in the Bible, although the ancient Assyrians, who are mentioned, and who gave much trouble to the Israelites, are recorded as dabbling in the mind-altering substance.